-Stretching Out The Loan When I Refinanced My Car Wouldn’t Save Money
+Stretching Out The Loan With a Car Refinance

 You can stretch out your loan for another four years or more and greatly reduce your total monthly car payments, but you will wind up paying a far greater total amount for your loan as interest builds up through that extra year.
 Plus, cars depreciate severely in value.
 Adding one additional year on your car loan that is not needed will only hurt your ability to resell your car after your loan is paid off.